 - Pyschogenic tremor - the tremor is variable, increases under direct observation, decreases with distraction and changes with voluntary movement of the contralateral limb.

-The 'atypical Parkinsonism syndromes' are a group which look like PD but are much more severe.
-Median survival is only seven years compared with the normal lifespan in PD.
+The 'atypical Parkinsonism syndromes' are a group which look like Parkinson's disease but are much more severe.
+Median survival is only seven years compared with the normal lifespan in Parkinson's disease.
 They include:

 - Progressive supranuclear palsy - characterised by paresis of conjugate gaze with initially problems looking up and down on request, advancing to difficulty in following objects up and down.

-Refer people with suspected PD quickly (and untreated) to a specialist (with expertise in the differential diagnosis of this condition) for diagnosis.
+Refer people with suspected Parkinson's disease quickly (and untreated) to a specialist (with expertise in the differential diagnosis of this condition) for diagnosis.

-NICE states that people with suspected mild PD should be seen within six weeks, but new referrals in later disease with more complex problems require an appointment within two weeks.
+NICE states that people with suspected mild Parkinson's disease should be seen within six weeks, but new referrals in later disease with more complex problems require an appointment within two weeks.

 The diagnosis is clinical.
 Other investigations focus on excluding other causes of the presentation: